Bird Fact File: Blue Tits

 Blue Tits are common in woodlands, gardens, and parks across the UK.
 They love areas with plenty of trees and shrubs where they can find insects and caterpillars to eat.
 If you have a garden with some mature trees or a bird friendly hedgerow, you're likely to see these colourful visitors.
 They are well adapted to the UK landscape

 Blue Tits have a varied diet that includes insects, nuts, and seeds.
 They are particularly fond of caterpillars, which are crucial for feeding their young.
 Try filling up your feeders with a mixture of sunflower seeds, peanuts, and suet products.
-They’re also known to enjoy suet cakes and mealworms.
+They’re also known to enjoy suet cakes and dried mealworms.

 Using a feeder with plenty of perching space is ideal as blue tits are know for their acrobats and are often found eating upside down.